rudberga/CI-MS4-nft/README.md

 #### Forgot password
 Tested by:
-- entering correct login info and logging in, got the data correctly from DB everytime
+- entering correct e-mail info and press reset my password, e-mail sent to user with recovery link
-- entering incorrect login info and trying to login, form security stopped it from happen
+- entering incorrect e-mail info and press reset my password, form security stopped it from happen
-- entering required fields in wrong format (e.g. password length), form security stopped it from happen
-- entering nothing and trying to login, form security stopped it from happen
+- entering e-mail with incorrect format and press reset my password, form security stopped it from happen

 #### Sign Up
 Tested by: